 Peter Day Award

 The Peter Day Award is for outstanding contributions to, and advancement of, the field of Materials Chemistry.
-The award will alternate between those specialising in the broad areas of soft matter (even years) and of continuous lattice solids (odd years).

-Professor Peter Skabara, University of Glasgow
+Professor Derek Sinclair, University of Sheffield

 - Run annually

 - The winner receives £2000, a medal and a certificate

 - The winner will complete a UK lecture tour